rdInst Tutorial 7.7 – Spherical Difference Populating

 GPU Instancing is a great step into the Compute Shaders, but has a draw back in that they’re not interactable – a lot of the speed comes from this fact which isn’t a problem for objects in the distance.
 Having a very fast way to spawn complex detailed environments gives a whole new way of keeping framerates up while delivering the content the gamer wants.

-rdInst 1.50 brings in a new feature called “Local Only” populating.
+rdInst 1.50 brings in a new feature called “Spherical Difference” populating.
 It populates a sphere around the player, moving further objects into view and recycling where possible for speed.
-These support instanced static meshes for now, but will also support actors in a future update.
-The Instances can have proxies attached, so when they get even closer they can swap to fully interactive actors.
+These support instanced static meshes and any type of actor.
+The Mesh Instances can have proxies attached, so when they get even closer they can swap to fully interactive actors.

-As there are only a small number of objects being swapped at any one time (just around the perimeter) this is a fast operation.
+As there are only a small number of objects being swapped at any one time (usually just around the perimeter) this is a fast operation.
 (Note: careful consideration to VSMs and invalidation should be used to minimize overhead)

 Combine this with an addition to the PCG instances materials to hide within the player radius – and you have a system which seamlessly goes from GPU Instancing to CPU Instancing to Fully Interactive Actor – all done in an optimal way.

-This tutorial uses some of the PCG population tools and assemblies to create a level which is spawned using the GPU instancing.
-The PCG graph then filters to a selection of the objects used that we want to be interactable and use the rdInst custom node to populate a SpawnStuffActor using Local Render mode.
+This tutorial uses some of the PCG population tools to create a level which is spawned using the GPU instancing.
+The PCG graph then filters to a selection of the objects used that we want to be interactable and use the rdInst custom node to populate a rdSpawnActor using Spherical Difference mode.